 The expected long-term contribution to TSR from revenue growth is 6-9%.
-From 2019 to 2021, we generated combined unit volume and acquisition growth of 2% per year on average.
-We also benefited from commodity inflation, resulting in total revenue growth of 6% per year on average.
-We expect to achieve the growth target through a combination of sources, including: (i) increasing content and new programs, particularly in our Bedding Products and Specialized Products segments; (ii) expanding our addressable markets; and (iii) identifying strategic acquisitions that complement our current products or capabilities.
+From 2020 to 2022, we generated total revenue growth of 3% per year on average as a result of commodity inflation.
+Combined unit volume declines partially offset by acquisition growth generated revenue declines of (4)% per year on average.
+We strive to achieve the growth target through a combination of sources, including: (i) increasing content and new programs, particularly in our Bedding Products and Specialized Products segments; (ii) expanding our addressable markets; and (iii) identifying strategic acquisitions that complement our current products or capabilities.